AckeeDevOps/gitlab-ci-utils/README.md

 ### wait_for_runtime.sh

-This script could be used once you have runner with concurrency larger than one and you need to wait for other pipelines in the project to finnish.
-Script waits until other pipelines finnish and exit with zero to allow following job to continue.
+This script could be used once you have runner with concurrency larger than one and you need to wait for other pipelines in the project to finish.
+Script waits until other pipelines finish and exit with zero to allow following job to continue.

 Usage example: